vishvAsa/AgamaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/nsa-summary/1_arthAnushAsana-vibhAgaH.md

 The nature of the Prapya Swarupa or the object of attainment, has been ascertained according to the scriptural authorities such as the Upanishads, Bhagavadgita, the Agamas and the Divya Prabandhams,

 The details and characteristics of these fivc fold natures of the Lord, are ascertained from the Agamas that are authoritative as Veda itself, as they are not contradictory to the teachings of the Veda.
 This aspect of possessing a Divya Mangala Vigraha, is also to be meditated upon as related to the Prapya.

-Essence of Srimad Rahasyatraya Saram

 The Prapya or the object of attainment - Sriman Narayana - is characterised by the two vibhuties' or glories such as the 'Leela Vibhuti' and the Nitya Vibhuti'.
 The 'Nitya Vibhuti' or the Paramapada or Vaikunta, is never involved in the process of creation and destruction etc. The 'Leela Vibhuti' i.e., the universe, comprising of matter and the bound selves is subjected to origination and destruction.
 All these are necessarily dependent upon the infallible will of the Supreme.

 The second factor of the five factors to be known, is Jivatman, who has to attain the Supreme Lord.
 The Jivatman is called a "Kshetrajna', who is to attain the Lord.
 The order of the Jivatmans is further classified into three categories - the bound-self, the liberated-self and the eternals.